gregdan3/gregdan3.github.io/pages/toki-pona/sona/o.md

 The first sentence establishes context, and the second provides some clarifying or contrary information.

-For comparison, here is the second sentence without `taso`:
+For comparison, here is the second sentence without [taso]{.tokipona}:

 > [mi kute e pakala・mi pona]{.tokipona}

-Without `taso`, the sentences are not as clearly related.
+Without [taso]{.tokipona}, the sentences are not as clearly related.

 #### taso modifier

-`taso` is a modifier the rest of the time, but only as the _last_ modifier of a phrase, affecting the entire phrase.
+[taso]{.tokipona} is a modifier the rest of the time, but only as the _last_ modifier of a phrase, affecting the entire phrase.
 Consider these examples:

 <details><summary> [kute taso li pona e sona sina ]{.tokipona} </summary>